GauSyu/gausyu.github.io/_pages/Homepage.md

 *<font size="5">
 Hi!
 This is Xu Gao (a.k.a.
 Syu Gau),<br>
-a Mathematical Ph.D.
+a Mathematical postdoc.
 </font>*

-I have completed my degree and graduated from UC Santa Cruz on June 2023.
+I have completed my Ph.D. degree and graduated from UC Santa Cruz on June 2023.

 I have a wide range of interests in mathematics: $p$-adic geometry, representation theory, mathematical physics, algebraic analysis, tensor triangular geometry, higher category theory, homotopical algebras, transcendental number theory, etc.